JT2M0L3Y/JT2M0L3Y/README.template.md

 # 👋 Introduction

 <p>Hello❗😊😢</p>
-<p>I'm Jonathan, a Computer Science student and novice photographer.</p>
+<p>I'm Jonathan, an aspiring software engineer, student of computer science, and novice photographer.</p>
-<p>I am most interested in Software Engineering and DevOps, but I also have explored Cybersecurity and Machine Learning.</p>
+<p>My interests lie mostly in software engineering and DevOps, but I also have explored cybersecurity and machine learning.</p>

 <br>